What’s the Way to Wellville?

-The Wellville 5 communities will receive support from HICCup and a network of partners over the next ten years in the areas of data and measurement, evidence-based health solutions – including healthy food systems – and innovative financing strategies.
+The Wellville 5 communities will receive support from the five-person national Wellville team and a growing network of partners over the next ten years in the areas of data and measurement, evidence-based health solutions – including healthy food systems – and innovative financing strategies.
 Rigorous evaluation will measure the impact of specific health initiatives, reinforced by a coordinated, community-wide approach, while generating new insights, investment and market opportunities for producing health.

-HICCup is also creating a larger network of communities called Greater Wellville.
-The effort will allow the 40-plus communities that applied to the Way to Wellville challenge to participate in peer learning and to engage the HICCup partner network in local opportunities.
+We’re also creating a larger network of communities called Greater Wellville.
+The effort will allow the 40-plus communities that applied to the Way to Wellville challenge to participate in peer learning and to engage the Wellville partner network in local opportunities.

 What are Wellville 5?

-After a nationwide search that drew 42 applications from 26 states, HICCup selected and announced on August 14, 2014 the five communities that will participate in the Way to Wellville challenge.
+After a nationwide search that drew 42 applications from 26 states, Wellville selected and announced on August 14, 2014 the five communities that will participate in the Way to Wellville challenge.